ONSdigital/blaise-editing-service/README.md

-# To Do

-- Add request logging
-  - Other apps use pino, I'd suggest looking at winston and express-winston (see https://www.npmjs.com/package/express-winston)
-  - Also take another look at Google Cloud Logging (see https://www.npmjs.com/package/@google-cloud/logging-winston)
-- Ensure existing functionality is tested (frontend and backend)
-  - The creation of the backend server should be moved to a function so that it can be created for each test
-  - Use supertest to test the express app

 # Blaise Editing Service

 This service facilitates the review and editing of Blaise questionnaire data, supporting multiple user roles with distinct permissions and functionalities.
 It utilises two Blaise questionnaires: the original interview questionnaire and a derived "edit" questionnaire.
 A cloud function manages data synchronisation between these questionnaires.